Careers and Work Experience

 New Students Day You will receive subject related information about progression within each subject.

 The Careers team also deliver support materials through the Tutorial Programme, which helps students explore their post 18 options: university, apprenticeships, school leaver programmes, employment or a GAP Year.
 Students also receive support in making applications, writing personal statements and C.V.s, preparing for interviews and developing employability skills.
 Students have one to one meetings with their tutor to include discussion of plans for progression and careers.
-Here is an overview of the programmes for Pre-advanced, Year 1 and Year 2 students.

 Both the Careers Programme and the Tutorial programme are reviewed annually.